Mulekotd/sheets-to-charts/README.md

-# ExcelGraphicx
+# Graphicx

-ExcelGraphicx is a web application that allows you to convert .xlsx and .csv files into interactive and customizable charts.
+Graphicx is a web application that allows you to convert .xlsx and .csv files into interactive and customizable charts.

 ## Table of Contents